← Back to Library

 HOW TO GET A YES OR NO ANSWER

-There are two methods - the Quick Method for immediate clarity, and the Full Hexagram Method for deeper understanding.
+There are two methods - the Quick Method for a fast tendency, and the Full Hexagram Method for more context.

 Quick Method — Single Coin Toss